Ada-Developers-Academy/core-unit-3/lifting-state-up/single-source-of-truth.md

 First, Sofia adds `isPresent` to the student data in `App`.

 While she's there, she also adds `id` data to each student.
 This helps the data feel a little more realistic, as if it were coming from a database or API.
+Having a unique value we can use to identify a particular student record will also be important when we need to figure out which student is having their presence data updated.

 <!-- prettier-ignore-start -->
 ```js